 Together with his wife Susanne, Dinis Schemann is the artistic director of several very successful concert series throughout Germany.

-Over time, seven concert series have been created which are currently under the artistic direction of Susanne and Dinis Schemann.
+Over time, twelve concert series have been created which are currently under the artistic direction of Susanne and Dinis Schemann.

 The fruitful cooperation with the organizers on the respective sites makes every concert series a unique gem.
 Each series is separately arranged and shaped by the local organizational director.